nicugnm/crack-bucharest-interviews/README.md

 12. Tell me about TSL/SSL, certificates.
 What type of security attacks do you know ? (and questions about csrf, jwt token encoding, security servers, cors, xsf, xss).
 13. 'How Google Chrome / browsers handle caches?
 You do the request, right?
 And then you have http 1.1 which have a caching mechanism. tell me about it'
 14. Design a short url system (bit.ly example). (that included rest endpoints , 302 with location header, database sharding, caching, message queues, queries, nosql vs sql, bloom filter, monitoring & alerting , kubernetes (hpa/vpa, redirections, dns server, algorithm to create randomness, tracing)
+15. difference between sharding and partition - in terms of database. how do you treat collisions of creating new url/s  (short url again)